Jay-Idrees/MongoDB-for-MERN-Stack/Readme.md

 const { name, email, password } = req.body;

-// Note that the User here is the same as the User in the schema const createdUser = new User({
+// Note that the User here is the same as the User collection specified in the schema const createdUser = new User({
     name, // this is the sort version of typing name:name email,